-initial public offering, and real estate assets.26 The proposed new rule would prohibit a fund from acquiring any new illiquid asset if, immediately after the acquisition, the fund would have invested more than 15 percent of its net assets in 15 percent standard assets.
-The provision, however, would not require a fund to divest any holdings if 15 percent standard assets rise above 15 percent of its net assets.
+15% Standard.
+Proposed new Rule 22e-4, as noted above, would codify the 15% guidance and define a "15% standard asset" as an asset that may not be sold or disposed of in the ordinary course of business within seven calendar days at approximately the value ascribed to it by the fund.
+The SEC takes the view that this restriction is an important limitation on the acquisition of illiquid holdings, such as private equity investments, securities acquired in an initial public offering, and real estate assets.
+The proposed new rule would prohibit a fund from acquiring any new illiquid asset if, immediately after the acquisition, the fund would have invested more than 15% of its net assets in 15% standard assets.
+The provision, however, would not require a fund to divest any holdings if 15% standard assets rise above 15% of its net assets due to factors other than purchases of a 15% standard asset.

-In order to treat an asset as liquid for these purposes, the codified rule would require a fund to determine that it would be able to receive the proceeds from the asset sale within seven days (as opposed to just be able to enter into a contract of sale with respect to the asset within seven days, as the staff has currently interpreted the liquidity guidance to mean).
-In addition, in evaluating compliance with the proposed new rule, funds would now be required to take into account market factors and position size.
+In order to treat an asset as liquid for purposes of assigning an asset (or portion of an asset) to a liquidity bucket, the codified rule would require a fund to determine that it would be able to receive the proceeds from the asset sale within seven days (as opposed to just be able to enter into a contract of sale with respect to the asset within seven days).
+In addition, in evaluating how an instrument will be classified for purposes of the liquidity buckets, funds would now be required to take into account market factors and position size.
+In contrast, the SEC noted that for purposes of the 15% illiquidity limit, the fund does not have to consider the size of the fund's position in the asset or the number of days associated with receipt of proceeds of sale or disposition of the asset.
+The only relevant consideration is whether the asset can be sold within seven days at approximately its current value.